How to create amazing holiday-themed catalogs

 Whether we like it or not, holidays are just as much about spending money as they are about spending time with our families.
 According to statistical data, small and medium-sized businesses and retailers make 20 to 40% of their annual sales in the last two months of the year.
 Also, about 55% of the people plan to go shopping on days such as Black Friday or Cyber Monday.
 If you own a retail business or an e-commerce store, holidays are an ideal opportunity for you to boost your bottom line.
 And one of the best tools you have at your disposal during that time is holiday-themed catalogs and magazine gift guides.

-If done right, they can showcase your products, inspire your customers to purchase them and help you stay ahead of your competitors.
+If done right, they can showcase your products, inspire your customers to purchase them, and help you stay ahead of your competitors.
 However, putting together holiday gift catalogs involves a lot more than simply rounding up all the products that you have to offer, even with all the tools and technology at your disposal.
 In order to figure out how to create a unique holiday gift guide for your blog, and to handle the holiday season like a boss, check out our list of seven things you need to do in order to create an amazing holiday catalog gift guide.

 1. Make use of sales data and trends

-Now, you can assume to know what your potential customers want from your business or brand during the holiday season, but that will most likely turn out to be a hit-and-miss affair at best.
+Now, you can assume to know what your potential customers want from your business or brand during the holiday season, but that will most likely turn out to be a hit-and-miss affair best.
 According to Gary Barnes, who works in the marketing department for EssayOnTime, the only way to really know what the shoppers want is to take a look at sales data, as well as what’s trending during the holiday season.

 For instance, you could take a look at the sales reports in order to determine which items are your top sellers, and they round them up in a separate section of your catalog, such as “Our Favourites”, “Best Gifts”, and so on.
 Also, you can showcase products based on different categories, such as gender, which would allow you to target that specific segment of the market.

 Also, there are items and products that seem to become really popular all of sudden for some reason.
-By keeping an eye on what’s trending in your niche or close to your location, you can use those trends to your advantage and curate products which reflect those temporary crazes and fads.
+By keeping an eye on what’s trending in your niche or close to your location, you can use those trends to your advantage and curate products that reflect those temporary crazes and fads.

 2. Ask your customers about what they want

 You should keep the guesswork to a minimum when it comes to your audience and their needs.
-Sometimes, the easiest way to figure what your target audience wants is to simply ask them.
+Sometimes, the easiest way to figure out what your target audience wants is to simply ask them.
 This is where you should leverage the power of your social media accounts.
 Platforms such as Facebook and Twitter allow you to create polls and surveys.
 That would the most obvious way to do it.

 A subtler way would be to start posting images of your products and see how your audience reacts to them.
 Not only will you have all that poll data at your disposal, but you will also engage your customers and spark a conversation, which can be full of useful bits and pieces of information since people love to voice their opinions about anything on social media.
 This is yet another reason why your brand should develop a strong social media presence.